matteo-serafino/cross-validation/README.md

 Python package for plug and play cross validation techniques.
 If you like the idea or you find usefull this repo in your job, please leave a ⭐ to support this personal project.

-The documentation will grow with all the information about all the feature selection techniques.
+The documentation will grow with all the information about all the cross-validation techniques.

 * Cross Validation methods:
     * k-fold;